jakebathman/tailwindcss-uk-docs/source/docs/responsive-design.blade.md

 If you'd like to apply a utility at one breakpoint only, the solution is to *undo* that utility at larger sizes by adding another utility that counteracts it.

-Here is an example where the background color is red at the `md` breakpoint, but teal at every other breakpoint:
+Here is an example where the background colour is red at the `md` breakpoint, but teal at every other breakpoint:

 @component('_partials.responsive-code-sample')
 @slot('none')